 We’ve Enlisted Regulatory & Food Safety Attorneys to Help

 Are you the importer?
 What if you’re a broker?
 What are the necessary elements of an effective verification program?

-To help answer these questions and clarify any remaining gray areas within the FSVP rule, TraceGains enlisted the help of Marc Sanchez, a regulatory attorney specializing in FDA and USDA law, and Shawn Stevens, a global food safety lawyer.
-With their expert insight, we break down the components of the rule and provide a better understanding by outlining several real-world examples.
+To help answer these questions and clarify any remaining gray areas, TraceGains enlisted Marc Sanchez, a Boulder, Colorado, regulatory attorney specializing in FDA and USDA law, and Shawn Stevens, a Milwaukee food safety lawyer.
+With their expert insight and with several real-world examples, they help break down the rule’s components and provide much-needed clarity.